 Direct flights are available from Australia (Brisbane and Sydney), Fiji (Nadi), Papua New Guinea (Port Moresby) and Vanuatu (Port Vila) to the capital of Honiara.

 2. Papua New Guinea

 Calling all adventure-seekers!
 Hiking the 96-kilometre (60-mile) Kokoda Track is tough going but it’s a worthy pilgrimage as you make your way through the Owen Stanley Range in Papua New Guinea.
-Follow the trail cloaked in overhanging rainforest, steering towards traditional villages as you navigate through mountains that have naturally divided tribal territories for centuries.
+Follow the trail cloaked in an overhanging rainforest, steering towards traditional villages as you navigate through mountains that have naturally divided tribal territories for centuries.

-Papua New Guinea exhudes cultural and biological diversity, known for its trekking, birdwatching and all-out celebrations of tradition.
-The Rabaul Mask Festival holds dance ceremonies belonging to the people of East New Britain – a province which was largely destroyed in a volcanic eruption in 1994 and has been completely rebuilt.
+Papua New Guinea exudes cultural and biological diversity, known for its trekking, birdwatching and all-out celebrations of tradition.
+The Rabaul Mask Festival holds dance ceremonies belonging to the people of East New Britain – a province that was largely destroyed in a volcanic eruption in 1994 and has been completely rebuilt.
 A tremendous amount of work goes into the tribal masks on display and by attending the gathering, you can expect to be taken into the heart of local tradition.